There are two concepts of frame:

 Because preamble bytes is allowed on other portions of MSTP frame (Extended frame introduced by Addendum 135-2012an is an exception, it use COBS encoding to avoid 0x55 existing in data portion), so RSM may parse MSTP frame beginning from data portion of previous MSTP frame.

-The minimum of time gap between MSTP frames is Tturnaround (40 bits time), it is less than Tframe_abort, so if RSM lost syhchronization of MSTP frame, it may parse wrong MSTP frame across actual MSTP frames.
+The minimum time gap between MSTP frames is Tturnaround (40 bits time), it is less than Tframe_abort, so if RSM lost sychronization of MSTP frame, it may parse the wrong MSTP frame across actual MSTP frames.

 There are several cause of losing synchronization:

 - Program defect on sending or receiving device.
-It could be resolved by code review and test.
+It could be eleminated by code review and test.

 - Timer precision.
-BACnet MSTP standard only require a 1% precise timer with a resolution of 5 ms or less.
+BACnet MSTP standard only requires a 1% precise timer with a resolution of 5 ms or less.
 So it is hard to check out Tframe_abort.
-Because there is only 5 ms error space between delay and timeout (Tusage_delay to Tusage_timeout, Treply_delay to Treply_timeout), it is very likely causing collision for a slow responding devices.
+Because there is only 5 ms of error space between delay and timeout (Tusage_delay to Tusage_timeout, Treply_delay to Treply_timeout), it is very likely causing collisions for slow responding devices.

 - Noise on bus line.
-Noise cause byte frame error and crc error, RSM will abort previous MSTP frame in both situations.
+Noise causes byte frame error and crc error, RSM will abort previous MSTP frame in both situations.

 Some may argue that MSTP frame integrity is protected by header crc8 and data crc16.
-Even not considering malicious devices(Here is a attack example), there are still applications may send valid frame in data portion.
+Even without considering malicious devices(Here is a attack example) and random data collision, there are still applications may send valid frame in data portion.